-I know you may have been told to avoid them because being high in fat they might cause YOU to get fat.
-But it’s simply NOT true…well, at least the part about getting fat at any rate.
+I know you may have been told to avoid nuts because they’re high in fat, which means eating them will make YOU fat too.
+But it’s simply NOT true…well, at least the part about you getting fat at any rate.
+(More on that later.)

 Nuts are indeed full of fat.
-But it’s the super-healthy unsaturated and monounsaturated kinds of fat that are packed inside those shells.
+But it’s the super-healthy unsaturated and monounsaturated varieties that are packed inside those shells.
 You know, the kinds that are good for you and your heart.

-At the beginning of this year, I told you how research has shown that a daily 2 oz. serving of raw organic almonds can help with both blood-sugar and cholesterol control.
+I’ve told you before about tantalizing research that showed that a daily two ounce serving of raw organic almonds could help with both blood-sugar and cholesterol control.

-Even earlier, last year, I explained how increasing fat in your diet could actually help slash your diabetes risk by half.
+And I’ve also explained how increasing fat in your diet could actually help slash your diabetes risk by half.
 You just need to be sure it’s the monounsaturated kind you find in foods like… yes, you guessed it… almonds and walnuts.

-Now, a new study published in the journal Diabetes Care has confirmed that a handful or two of nuts per day could be the key to controlling your blood sugar and balancing your LDL-cholesterol levels.
+Research published in the journal Diabetes Care confirms that a handful or two of nuts per day could be the key to controlling your blood sugar and balancing your LDL-cholesterol levels.

 Diabetic volunteers were given one of three snacks daily:

-- a half-serving of muffins and a half-serving of the nut mixture
+- a half of a muffin and a half-serving of the nut mix

-Those diabetics who ate the daily nut snack had their hemoglobin A1c (HbA1c) numbers…the glycemic levels that doctors check to see how well-controlled your blood sugar is…plummet by an incredible two thirds.
-And, as I already mentioned, the volunteers also had a significant drop in their LDL-cholesterol levels.
+The diabetics who got the nuts-only snack had their hemoglobin A1c (HbA1c)—the numbers your doctor checks to see how well-controlled your blood sugar is—plummet by an incredible two thirds.
+Plus the lucky nut eaters had a significant drop in their LDL-cholesterol levels as well.

-The muffin-only group didn’t fair so well, seeing no improvements in their blood-sugar control or cholesterol numbers.
-But, interestingly, the group that received both the muffins and the nuts did also experience a drop in LDL levels.
+The muffin-only group didn’t fare so well.
+They saw no improvements in their blood-sugar control or cholesterol numbers.
+But, interestingly, the group that received both the muffins and the nuts did see some improvements in their LDL levels.

 “Nuts as a Replacement for Carbohydrates in the Diabetic Diet,” Diabetes Care, June 29, 2011, Published online before print, doi: 10.2337/dc11-0338